-With respect to foreign securities, when a Canadian resident sells a foreign investment, the sale must be reported on his/ her Canadian income tax return in Canadian dollars.
-Therefore, the net return will be a combination of the actual return on the investment and the gain or loss in the currency exchange rate.
-The fluctuation of the exchange rate impacts the net capital gain or loss on the sale and can either increase the capital gain or turn a profitable investment into a net loss.
-A capital gain or loss on a foreign investment is taxed in the same manner as a gain or loss on a Canadian investment (i.e., 50% inclusion rate for capital gains).
+As a reminder regarding foreign securities, when a Canadian resident sells a foreign investment, the sale must be reported on his or her Canadian income tax return in Canadian dollars.
+Therefore the net return will be a combination of the actual return on the investment and the gain or loss in the exchange rate.
+The fluctuation of the exchange rate will impact the net capital gain or loss on the sale and can either increase a capital gain or turn a profitable investment into a net loss.
+A capital gain or loss on a foreign investment is taxed in the same manner as a gain or loss on a Canadian investment (i.e. 50% inclusion rate for capital gains).

-To the extent that a spouse (or common-law partner) has securities with accrued, but unrealized losses, it may be possible to transfer these losses to the other spouse (or common-law partner), subject to the tax rules governing superficial losses and income attribution.

-There is another strategy that could be employed if capital losses are trapped in a corporation that you own.
-Briefly stated, an investment with an accrued capital gain owned personally could be transferred on a tax-deferred basis to an "affiliated" corporation and subsequently sold by the corporation, which would realize the accrued gain, and could apply its unused capital losses to offset this gain.
+To the extent that a spouse (or commonlaw partner) has securities with accrued but unrealized losses, it may be possible to transfer these losses to the other spouse (or commonlaw partner), subject to the tax rules governing superficial losses and income attribution.
+Another type of strategy could be employed if capital losses are trapped in a corporation that you own.
+Briefly stated, an investment with an accrued capital gain owned personally could be transferred on a tax-deferred basis to an affiliated corporation and subsequently sold by the corporation, which would realize the accrued gain and could apply its unused capital losses to offset this gain.

-More information on the strategies involving capital losses outlined in this section is available in our publication entitled, Understanding Capital Losses.
-However, consultation with your tax advisor is necessary due to the complexity of these tax rules.
+More information on the strategies involving capital losses outlined in this section is available in our publication entitled Understanding Capital Losses; however, consultation with your tax advisor is necessary due to the complexity of these tax rules.

-It's important to remember that an aggregate net capital loss realized in the current year can be carried back three years, or carried forward indefinitely to offset net capital gains realized in other years.
-Since capital losses do not expire, many people are unaware that capital losses they generated several years ago are still available for application today.
-If you haven't kept sufficient records of your tax history, you can contact the Canada Revenue Agency to determine your available capital loss carry forward balance.
+It is important to remember that an aggregate net capital loss realized in the current year can be carried back three years or carried forward indefinitely to offset net capital gains realized in other years.
+Since capital losses do not expire, many people are often unaware of capital losses generated several years ago that are still available for application.
+If you don't have sufficient records of your tax history, you can contact the Canada Revenue Agency to determine your available capital loss carryforward balance.

-3. Charitable donation of securities
+5. Charitable Donation of Securities

-There are significant additional tax savings available to Canadians with charitable intentions.
-For example, those who donate qualifying publicly-traded securities can avoid the taxation of capital gains realized upon the disposition created by transferring these securities to a charity (or other qualified donee).
-When combined with the benefit of receiving a charitable donation tax credit (based on the current value of the security), that can reduce taxes payable on other income, the added benefit of eliminating any associated capital gains tax on the transfer creates a strong incentive to donate appreciated securities, instead of donating the after-tax cash proceeds following an external sale of the security.
-Charitable donation claims are generally limited to 75%2 of net income (100% in the year of death and the prior year); however, unused donations can be carried forward for up to five years.
-Our publication, Donating Appreciated Securities, provides more information on the benefits of this alternative.
+There are significant additional tax savings available to investors with charitable intentions who donate qualifying publicly-traded securities.
+In particular, the 2006 federal budget introduced rules that eliminate the taxation of capital gains realized on the disposition created by the transfer of these securities to a charity (or other qualified donee).
+When combined with the benefit of receiving a charitable donation tax credit (based on the current value of the security) that can reduce taxes payable on other income, the added benefit of eliminating any associated capital gains tax on the transfer creates a strong incentive to donate appreciated securities, instead of donating the after-tax cash proceeds following an external sale of the security.
+Charitable donation claims are generally limited to 75% of net income (100% in the year of death and the prior year), however, unused donations can be carried forward for up to five years.
+Ask for our publication Donating Appreciated Securities for more information on the benefits of this alternative.